PyrkiTeam/AiDPB/Charts/swimlane.md

 - Customer Initiates Order
+- Customer selects products adds to card
-- Customer selects products and places an order through the e-shop website
+- Customer places an order through the Shop App.
+- Proceeds to checkout and makes a payment.
+Shop app verifies the payment to ensure the order has been successfully paid.
+- Once the payment is confirmed, an invoice is automatically generated and sent to the customer via email.
+- The website checks the inventory for product availability.
-- The e-shop website receives the order and processes payment.
-The order details are then forwarded to customer service for fulfillment
+- The Shop App sucessfully receives the order and processes payment.
+- The order details are then forwarded to customer service for fulfillment
 - Customer service receives the order details and prepares the items for shipping.
 This includes packaging and preparing the order for dispatch.
 - The packaged order is handed over to the delivery service.
 The delivery service then ships the order to the customer's address.
 - The customer receives the order.
 They are prompted, either via email or through the e-shop platform, to review the order or report any issues.